 SPECTACLE OF THE SNAKE/ perfromance/ 26 min/ 2017

 Spectacle of the Snake II targets 'spectacle‘ as sickness in a societal drift while handling issues of urgency.
-Specific to this performance: the spectacle of an art opening as an homage to the urgent role Art plays in present political crisis within the America's and worldwide.
+Specific to this performance: the spectacle of Openings and the Art Market while coexisting to the urgent role Art can play in face of crisis.

 The physical challenge of the performance and the charcoal’s nature and aesthetic plays reference to industrial work force in juxtaposition to artistic work force.
 Although both work forces are absolutely different and shouldn't be equalized, they can dialogue from the stand point of:

 1st - coal as its starting point.